Daviel1/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

 dataset <- rbind(X_train,X_test)

 # Part 2.
 Extract only the measurements on the mean and standard deviation for each measurement.
-# Create a vector of only mean and std, use the vector to subset.
+# Create a vector of only mean and standard deviation, use the vector to subset.
 meanorstd <- grep("mean()|std()", features[, 2])
 dataset <- dataset[,meanorstd]